tgiyu5415-lang/Productivity-Data-Integration-Engine/README.md

 the Tampermonkey runtime.

-Rather than building a separate web application, ESD overlays and **fully extends a legacy enterprise QC platform** — injecting a complete UI, data collection system, automation engine, ML forecast module, and cloud synchronization layer without any modifications to the host platform's backend or codebase.
+Rather than building a separate web application, ESD overlays and **fully extends a legacy enterprise QC platform** - injecting a complete UI, data collection system, automation engine, ML forecast module, and cloud synchronization layer without any modifications to the host platform's backend or codebase.

 It runs in production for **11 licensed QC analysts**, replacing a fully manual, spreadsheet-based workflow with a real-time automated data system.
-Company : The RealReal (e-commerce luxury resale platform) Team : QC Operations — Photography & Product Review Users : 11 licensed analysts (USER-001 to USER-011)
+Company : The RealReal (e-commerce luxury resale platform) Team : QC Operations - Photography & Product Review Users : 11 licensed analysts (USER-001 to USER-011)
-Throughput : 1,000+ items / day
+Throughput : 2,500+ items / day
 Accuracy : 98–99% enforced
 Version : 11.1.7.1.4 (actively maintained, 43+ commits)

-text

 ---